ZupIT/beagle-docs/content/en/backend/get-started/installing-beagle.md

 $ mn create app bff --build maven --lang kotlin
 ```

-This will create an executable Micronaut project using Kotlin and Maven in a directory called `bff`.
-Open this project on the chosen IDE and follow the following steps to set the dependencies.
+This will create an executable Micronaut project using Kotlin and Maven in a directory called `BFF`.
+Open this project on the chosen IDE and follow the steps to set the dependencies:

 #### Micronaut &gt;= 2.0